Get more value from your analytics fast.

 The value of optimized performance

 Performance is money in the cloud computing world.
-To save on unnecessary costs, most companies choose to turn off cloud resources when they complete the execution of their analytics workloads or during off-peak hours for nonproduction environments.
+To save on unnecessary costs, most companies choose to turn off cloud resources when they complete analytics workloads or during off-peak hours for nonproduction environments.

-To achieve cost efficiency and maximize productivity, you must account for the time that cloud resources are used, because this translates directly to cloud spending, and the number of workloads you can execute when your cloud resources are up and running.
+To achieve cost-efficiency and maximize productivity, you must account for the time that cloud resources are used, because this translates directly to cloud spending, and the number of workloads you can execute when your cloud resources are up and running.
+Another important consideration is the efficient use of the available CPU.

 Figure 5: Number of runs in one hour at 100% CPU utilization

-Figure 5 shows that an organization that uses all the available computing power with SAS Viya can run up to 19 times more workloads compared to OSP2 and 5.5 times more than OSP1.
+The theoretical example illustrated in Figure 5 shows that an organization that uses all the available computing power with SAS Viya runs significantly more workloads compared to both OSPs.
 As a result, organizations benefit in multiple ways by either:

 • Reducing the computing power needed to minimize costs while still achieving the desired business outcome.